Last Updated: November 16, 2022

-After Bollywood actor Sushant Singh Rajput committed suicide, many have come up to be the victim of Nepotism in Bollywood.
+After Bollywood actor Sushant Singh Rajput committed suicide, many have come up to be the victim of nepotism in Bollywood.
 Mumbai police are currently investigating the reason behind Sushant Singh Rajput’s death.
 In the meantime, Pallavi Kumar, late actor Inder Kumar’s wife, is the latest one to come out.
-She has said that Inder was a victim of lobbying and nepotism in the film industry.
+She has said that Inder was a victim of lobbying and nepotism in the Bollywood film industry.

 What Did Pallavi Say About Nepotism in Bollywood?

 Pallavi strongly feels that her husband did not receive the opportunities that he deserved simply because he did not belong to a star family.
 Pallavi recently shared a picture of Shah Rukh Khan and Inder.
 The picture shared by Pallavi shows Shah Rukh Khan and the Inder shaking hands.
 In the caption, she wrote: